-How To Get Your IRS Tax Transcript In 10 Minutes
+How To Get Your Transcript In 10 Minutes

 The easiest and quickest way to get a copy of your IRS tax transcript is online.
-To get your tax transcript online you first have to create an account online.
-To create an account you will need to provide your name, filing status, social security number, and the address you used on your most recent tax return.
-Once you open your account, you can view tax return from the previous 3 years.
+To get your tax transcript online, you first have to create an account online.
+To create an account, you need to provide your name, filing status, social security number, and address.
+Once you open your account, you can view tax return transcripts from the previous three years.

-If you prefer to request your tax transcripts the old fashioned way you can do so either by phone or mail.
-To order a copy of your tax transcripts by phone, call 800-908-9946.
-To request your tax transcripts by mail you will need to submit form 4506-T or 4506 T-EZ.
+If you prefer to request your tax return transcript the old fashioned way, you can do so either by phone or mail, to order a copy of your transcripts by phone, call 800-908-9946.
+To request your tax transcripts by mail, you will need to submit form 4506-T or 4506 T-EZ.
 You can find these forms on the IRS website under forms, instructions, and publications.
 You can also request a copy of your full tax return by submitting a 4506.
-Tax returns are available for the previous 6 years.
+Tax returns are available for the previous six years.
 A $50 fee per copy is assessed.

-When ordering a copy of your transcripts or tax returns, it is important to plan ahead.
+When ordering a copy of your transcripts or tax returns, having a plan is crucial.
 If you order your transcript online or via phone, it typically takes 5-10 about 15 days to arrive.
 It can take as long as 30 days to receive a transcript with a mailed request.
 Full tax returns take longer.
 If you order a copy of your full tax return, the turnaround time is 75 days.

 Get Help With Your Income Taxes Now

 Need help with your income taxes?
 Working with a tax advisor can help you save time and money on your taxes.
-Schedule a tax strategy with one of the tax experts at Shared Economy today.
-For more information on tax return transcripts and other tax tips subscribe to our newsletter.
+Schedule a tax strategy session with one of the tax experts at Shared Economy today.
+For more information on tax return transcripts and other tax tips, subscribe to our newsletter using the form below.